Furnace Repair Checklist

 - Insert the new filter with the arrow facing toward the heating system to avoid damage.

-Flat filters ought to be replaced monthly, while pleated filters should work around three months.
-You could also use a washable filter that will last about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter sooner.

 To make changing your filter go more quickly in the future, write with a permanent pen on your furnace exterior or ductwork to list the airflow direction and filter size.